ctjong/orion/Readme.md

     Add a new record to an entity.

+    Request headers:
-    If the endpoint is set to be open to authenticated users only, an Authorization header containing an access token is required.
+    - **Authorization** - Required only if the endpoint is set to be limited to authenticated users.
+The value of this should be in the format "Bearer {token}".
 See [Authentication](#authentication) section for more details on how to get the access token.

-    Parameters:
+    Request parameters:
     - **entity** - Name of the entity to put the record in.

     Request body: